3.10 Determining the SIFS rate

 Step 8 provides that, if the low income earner's taxable income (rounded down to the nearest dollar) is greater than $16,000, the provisional component is reduced by $0.15 for each dollar of the excess.

 Example: George has one qualifying child.
-George was a member of a couple with Mildred from 1 July until 25 December (178 days).
-George was not a member of a couple from 26 December until 30 June (187 days).
+George was not a member of a couple from 1 July until 25 December 2016 (178 days).
+George was a member of a couple with Mildred from 26 December until 30 June 2017 (187 days).
 George has a taxable income of $125,000 and is the primary income earner.
 Mildred had a taxable income of $17,000 and was the secondary income earner during their partnership.

 Determination of rate: